hashicorp/terraform/website/docs/commands/cli-config.html.markdown

 may not be able to access an origin registry due to firewall restrictions within your organization or your locality.

-To allow using Terraform in these situations, there are some alternative options for making provider plugins available to Terraform.
+To allow using Terraform providers in these situations, there are some alternative options for making provider plugins available to Terraform which we'll describe in the following sections.

 ### Explicit Installation Method Configuration